TV's biggest action stars dish on embarrassing childhood memories & their bravest moments

 Playing an action hero often requires a love scene or two, which means inevitable awkwardness.
 It may look easy on TV, but it’s anything but behind-the-scenes — just ask Ellis, who had the audience in stitches with a story about wearing a “c— sock” that he was worried was going to fail to “keep the boys in the barracks” and involved some very painful double-sided tape.
 Wong got some sympathy for enduring a first-ever love scene that also happened to involve a group orgy, and Moyer spoke about the, ahem, biological aspects of love scenes that can sometimes be out of his control.

 To wrap up the panel, the actors were put to a test: Share your best impression and win $1,000 for your favorite charity.
 Everyone put in admirable effort, but the clear crowd favorite was Bruce, who shared his take on Batman that he uses to help his son with a stuffy nose.
+(Yes, it involves the extraction of snot).
 His fake Christian Bale — complete with adorable baby shoutouts — earned him a check to the Pediatric Brain Tumor Foundation.

 Comments